Tampa Car Accident Lawyer

 - Expect to be treated with the compassion, dignity, and respect that you deserve.

-- Our team will coordinate an exhaustive investigation into the circumstances surrounding your crash, aided by leading accident and injury experts in Florida.
+- Our team will coordinate an exhaustive investigation into the circumstances surrounding your crash, aided by leading injury experts in Florida.

 - Attorneys will protect you from efforts to “blame the victim” that could hurt your ability to recover the money you need and deserve.

-- Insurance companies take note when our Board Certified attorneys are on the other side of the negotiating table – which can lead to meaningful discussions and a favorable settlement deal for you.
+- The insurance company will take note when our Board Certified attorneys are on the other side of the negotiating table – which can lead to meaningful discussions and a favorable settlement deal for you.

 - If insurers and liable parties refuse to engage in fair settlement discussion, our trial lawyers will be fully prepared to litigate your case in front of a jury.

 Roman & Gaynor is committed to providing approachable and compassionate legal services to the clients we represent.
-Call our law office in Tampa, Florida to learn more.
+Call our law office to learn more.
 We’re ready to discuss your case whenever it’s most convenient for you.

 How Common Are Car Accidents in Tampa, FL?